RextonRZ/malay-english-toxic-detector/README.md

 Open `notebooks/malay_english_toxic_detector.ipynb` in Google Colab (recommended for GPU access) or Jupyter.

-The notebook runs the full pipeline end-to-end:
-- Data preparation only needs to run **once** (the processed splits are already in `data/processed/`)
+- Data preparation in Part A only needs to run once; the processed splits for both configurations are already in `data/processed/` and `data/processed_zeroshot/`.
-- Tokenization, Training, and Evaluation load directly from the processed files
+- Set the `EXPERIMENT` flag to `"fewshot"` or `"zeroshot"` to choose which configuration to train and evaluate.
-- Evaluation loads the fine-tuned weights from the Hugging Face Hub, so it can run without retraining
+- Evaluation loads the fine-tuned weights from the Hugging Face Hub, so it can run without retraining.

 ### 4. Launch the Gradio demo